 As he's using his magic, he often repeats "Wolf!
 Wolves!
 Wolf!
 Wolves!"

 Character Development: Crona, particularly in the anime.
-BIG time Crona.
-He/she starts out as a near blood thirsty monster who loves to kill and eat souls.
-But as the story goes on, It becomes clear that he/she is being used by Hir mother.
-This is not a Heel-Face Turn because, he/she remains afraid of everyone inside DWMA, only listening and following Maka.
-He/she slowly learns to appreciate Marie, then the whole cast, delivering one of the most adorable moments in the series history.
+They start out as a near blood thirsty monster who loves to kill and eat souls.
+But as the story goes on, It becomes clear that They are being used by their mother.
+This is not a Heel-Face Turn because, they remain afraid of everyone inside DWMA, only listening and following Maka.
+They slowly learn to appreciate Marie, then the whole cast, delivering one of the most adorable moments in the series history.
 It takes a grand total of 30 episodes for Crona to truly become good.

 Characterization Marches On: Over the course of the anime, Soul becomes less hotheaded and more of the laid back 'cool' guy he always strives to be.
 It's not Character Development because this was never something addressed or called out on, it just happens and nobody notices.
 He makes Maka the hotheaded on in comparison.

 Character Title: Subverted.
 This interview with Atsushi Ohkubo says the "Soul Eater" in the title refers not to the partner of the true main protagonist Maka, but to an enemy faced towards the end of the story that can devour souls; surely enough, Crona refers to Asura as the "Soul Eater" in the penultimate chapter, making this an...

 Chekhov's Gunman: Enrique and Tezcatlipoca were quickly introduced (as mysterious bear and monkey) during chapter 47, when the DWMA students were going to Arachnophobia's base.
 They weren't mentioned or saw again until chapter 60, when Arachne died and Medusa was about to kill Maka.